MHoque27/finiteArtillery/CHEATSHEET.md

 ### Releasing

-To release your library to `bower` initially:
+To release your library to `bower` initially a:

 1. Save your changes to the `index.js` file.
 2. `git add -A`